 In Kali Linux Terminal:

-or using the menus:
+or using the kali linux menu systm:

 Exploitation tools > Metasploit

-You will meet with the following:
+You will meet with the following prompt in your terminal:

 MetaSploit has lots of great documentation built in.
 Type help to get a basic list of commands.

-Will give you the help section for the show command.
+help show will give you the help section for the show command.

-Will give you the help section for the search command.
+help search will give you the help section for the search command.

-If you get the error ‘Database not connected or cache not built’ use ‘db_status’ to see if the database connected. if not, start the postgresql database (instructions above) and re-start msfconsole.
-If ‘db_status’ reports ‘connected’ then run the ‘db_rebuild_cache’ command to rebuild your database cache.
+If you get the error ‘Database not connected or cache not built’ use ‘db_status’ to see if the metasploit database connected. if not, start the postgresql database (instructions above) and re-start msfconsole.
+If ‘db_status’ reports ‘connected’ then run the ‘db_rebuild_cache’ command to rebuild your metasploit database cache.

-#rebuild the caches db_rebuild_cache
+#rebuild the database caches db_rebuild_cache

 db_nmap -v -sV host_or_network_to_scan[eg 192.168.0.0/24]